 (ii) any local government in the area of which the proposed works will be situate or which, in the opinion of the Commission or the Corporation, has a material interest in the proposal or the services to be provided by the works,

-specifying the details set forth in subparagraphs (i), (ii), (iii) and (iv) of section 88(1)(b) and nominating a date, which shall be a date not earlier than 7 days after service of the notice, by which all objections to, or comments upon, the proposal must be received by the Commission or the Corporation.
+specifying the details set forth in section 88(1)(b)(i), (ii), (iii) and (iv) and nominating a date, which shall be a date not earlier than 7 days after service of the notice, by which all objections to, or comments upon, the proposal must be received by the Commission or the Corporation.

 (2) The plans and description referred to in subsection (1) shall be made available by the Commission or the Corporation for inspection by any person or local government upon whom or which a notice has been served pursuant to subsection (1)(b), at the times and places specified in the notice.